Best iPhone: which one is right for you in 2025?

 Phones can be pretty expensive these days, and if you’re looking for a relatively cheap iPhone, we think the iPhone SE (2022) is your best pick.
 It has a starting price of $719 and comes in three colours: black, white and red.

-The iPhone SE (2022) is pretty powerful for the price you’re paying, as it features Apple’s A15 Bionic chip under the hood – that’s the same processor inside the iPhone 13.
+The iPhone SE (2022) is fairly powerful for the price you’re paying, as it features Apple’s A15 Bionic chip under the hood – that’s the same processor inside the iPhone 13.
 It’s also the most affordable iPhone that’s 5G-ready.

 A cheaper price means you’ll be missing out on key features available on newer iPhones, such as improved cameras and a better screen.
-For example, you’ll get one 12MP camera on the back of the iPhone SE, and its 4.7-inch screen might feel too small for some users.
+For example, you get one 12MP camera on the back of the iPhone SE, and its 4.7-inch screen might feel too small for some users.

 Apple iPhone 15 Plus

-RRP: from $1,649
+RRP: from $1,399

 Best big screen iPhone that won’t break the bank

-The 15 Plus is the same size as the 15 Pro Max, which could be a good thing or a bad thing depending on your preference.
-While being the same size, the 15 Plus doesn’t offer the same cameras or processing power as the premium Pro Max model, and it has more in common with the regular iPhone 15.
+The 15 Plus may be the same size as the 15 Pro Max but it doesn’t offer the same cameras or processing power as the premium Pro Max model, and it has more in common with the regular iPhone 15.
 It comes with the same A16 Bionic chipset and a 48MP camera on the rear, plus it comes in the same range of pastel colours.
-Ultimately, the 15 Plus is the best big screen iPhone on a smaller budget.
+Ultimately, due to the very decent price and the big screen, the 15 Plus is our pick for the best big screen iPhone on a smaller budget.

 Apple iPhone 13 mini